ardimou/skinCancer/README.md

 This project contains a model which classifies malignant to benign skin tumors.
-The data are located in https://www.kaggle.com/datasets/hasinisadunikasilva/skincancerdetectiondcnn and they consist of images of benign and malignant skin tumors, already splitted to train and test set.
+The data are located in https://www.kaggle.com/datasets/hasinisadunikasilva/skincancerdetectiondcnn and they consist of images of benign and malignant skin tumors, already split to train and test set.

 <figure>
   <img src="./images/1.png" alt="1">